MicrosoftDocs/msix-docs/msix-src/psf/psf-current-working-directory.md

 ---

-# Package Support Framework - current working directory
+# Current working directory PSF
 The Package Support Framework uses a config.json file to configure the behavior of an application.

 ## Proceedure